 COVID-19: 5 Cybersecurity Risks You Need to Consider

 Remember when we said that cybersecurity risks are important to pay attention to?
 Well, now is the time to listen.

 Over time the network edge, or the defensible point between the outside world and your network, has been slowly evaporating.
 This reality has never been more apparent than now as most of us have no choice but to access data and systems from our mobile devices or personal computers over whatever internet connection is available.

-The risks of using cloud services and mobile computing are no different than they were before COVID-19, but the number of organizations now solely reliant on them is a significant change.
-For some organizations that were not already set up to work remotely they have had to scramble to develop the infrastructure quickly.
+The cybersecurity risks of using cloud services and mobile computing are no different than they were before COVID-19, but the number of organizations now solely reliant on them is a significant change.
+For some organizations that were not already set up to work remotely, they have had to scramble to develop the infrastructure quickly.
 Because of this accelerated timeline, security may well be a “future step” as maintaining business continuity and access becomes the priority.
 Now may be the perfect time for that cybersecurity risk assessment you’ve been putting off.

 As you might imagine all of these developments have serious implications for our ability to effectively manage cyber risk.
 Without going too far into detail, here are the top 5 issues that I have been emphasizing that could have serious impacts for most organizations: